Skip to content

 Sherwin Williams Fleur de Sel

-Sherwin Williams Fleur de Sel is sometimes confused with Sea Salt because the name is literally translated to French sea salt.
+Sherwin Williams Fleur de Sel is sometimes confused with Sea Salt because the name translated into French is literally “sea salt.”

 That’s pretty much where the similarities end, except that both are light paint colors that you could use in your whole home.